TarynMcKenzie/TarynMcKenzie/README.md

   * How to break things
   * How to fix the broken things
-  * How to test it to make sure it doesnt happen again
+  * How to test it to make sure it doesn't happen again

   Lastly,